josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 …it is no longer a prototype.

 Intent does not determine impact.
 Deployment does.

-Treating research artefacts as harmless because they were never meant for production obscures the real issue: **they are now operating on people.**
+Treating research artefacts as harmless because they were never meant for production obscures the real issue: **they are now operating on people**.

 ---

-## When R&D leakage becomes harmful
+## 🧨 When R&D Leakage Becomes Harmful

 R&D artefact leakage becomes harmful when it: